SINTEFMedtek/CustusX/doc/shared_manual/features/cx_user_doc_widgets_properties.md

  * First click the bounding box to get the control spheres
  * Click and drag a sphere to change the crop area

+###Button: Create new cropped volume
-> **Tip:** To make the crop permanent, press the button to create a new volume from the crop.
+To make the crop permanent, press the button to create a new volume from the crop.
+This will also hide the original volume and show the new volume.

 \addindex shading_widget
 Volume Shading {#property_widgets_volume_shading}